aptivator/terraform-state-s3-module/README.md

     key                     = "{name of the  infrastructure state file}" dynamodb_table          = "{DynamoDB table}"
     encrypt                 = true
-    region                  = "{region where the state infrasturcture was provisioned}" shared_credentials_file = "{path to aws credentials file}" profile                 = "{aws credentials profile to use for Shared Services account}" }
+    region                  = "{region where the state infrastructure was provisioned}" shared_credentials_file = "{path to aws credentials file}" profile                 = "{aws credentials profile to use for Shared Services account}" }